-The Company believes the IMAX network is one of the most extensive premium networks in the world with 1,716 IMAX Systems operating in 87 countries and territories, including 1,633 commercial multiplexes, 12 commercial destinations and 71 institutional locations as of December 31, 2022.
-(See the table below under "IMAX Network and Backlog" in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations", for additional information on the composition of the IMAX network.)
+The IMAX network is the most extensive premium network in the world with 1,772 IMAX Systems operating in 90 countries and territories, including 1,693 commercial multiplexes, 12 commercial destinations and 67 institutional locations as of December 31, 2023.
+The Company currently estimates a worldwide commercial multiplex addressable market of 3,619 locations, of which there are 1,693 IMAX Systems operating as of December 31, 2023, representing a market penetration of only 46.8%.

-The Company currently believes that over time its commercial multiplex network could grow to over 3,300 IMAX Systems worldwide from the 1,633 IMAX Systems in the network as of December 31, 2022.
-The Company believes that the majority of its future growth will come from international markets.
-As of December 31, 2022, 75% of IMAX Systems in the global commercial multiplex network were located within international markets (defined as all countries other than the United States and Canada).
+IMAX grew its network by 3.7% in 2023 driven by 128 system installations and ended the year with a backlog of 450 IMAX Systems.
+The Company believes that the majority of its future network growth will come from international markets outside of China.
+As of December 31, 2023, 76% of IMAX Systems in the global commercial multiplex network were located within international markets (defined as all countries other than the United States and Canada).
 Revenues and GBO derived from international markets continue to exceed revenues and GBO from the United States and Canada.

-For the year ended December 31, 2022, the Company's revenue generated from its Greater China operations represents 24% of consolidated revenue, compared to 44% in 2021 and 38% in 2020 due to the impact of restrictions resulting from the COVID-19 pandemic.
-As of December 31, 2022, the Company had 794 IMAX Systems operating in Greater China with an additional 204 systems in backlog.
-The Company's backlog in Greater China represents 45% of its total current backlog, including upgrades in system type.
-The Company has a partnership in China with Wanda Film ("Wanda").
-As of December 31, 2022, through the Company's partnership with Wanda, there were 375 IMAX Systems operational in Greater China, of which 361 are under the parties' joint revenue sharing arrangements.
+For the year ended December 31, 2023, the Company's revenue generated from its Greater China (which includes the mainland of the People's Republic of China, Hong Kong, Macau, and Taiwan) operations represents 25% of consolidated revenue, compared to 24% in 2021 and 44% in 2021.
+Restrictions resulting from the COVID-19 pandemic significantly impacted operations in China in 2022 and 2023.
+As of December 31, 2023, the Company had 807 IMAX Systems operating in Greater China with an additional 206 systems in backlog.
+The Company's backlog in Greater China represents 46% of its total current backlog, including system upgrades.
+The Company has a partnership in China with Wanda Film ("Wanda") and as of December 31, 2023, through the Company's partnership with Wanda, there were 376 IMAX Systems operational in Greater China, of which 362 are under the parties' joint revenue sharing arrangements.
+In December 2023, Beijing Wanda Investment, which owns a 20% stake in Wanda Film Holding, was sold to China Ruyi Holdings, a Tencent Holdings-backed company.

-(See "Risk Factors - Risks associated with the Company's international business are outlined in "Risk Factors - The Company conducts business internationally, which exposes it to uncertainties and risks that could negatively affect its operations, sales and future growth prospects", "Risk Factors - The Company faces risks in connection with its significant presence in China and the continued expansion of its business there", "Risk Factors - General political, social and economic conditions can affect the Company's business by reducing both revenues generated from existing IMAX Systems and the demand for new IMAX Systems", and "Risk Factors - The Company may not convert all of its backlog into revenue and cash flows" in Part I, Item 1A.)
+(Refer to "Risk Factors - The Company conducts business internationally, which exposes it to uncertainties and risks that could negatively affect its operations, sales and future growth prospects", "- The Company faces risks in connection with its significant presence in China and the continued expansion of its business there", "- General political, social and economic conditions can affect the Company's business by reducing both revenues generated from existing IMAX Systems and the demand for new IMAX Systems", and "- The Company may not convert all of its backlog into revenue and cash flows" in Part I, Item 1A.)